-It is not your responsibility to investigate or make judgements on suspected instances of risk or harm.
+It is not the tutor or employer's responsibility to investigate or make judgements on suspected instances of risk or harm.
 That is a matter for UKTD's Lead Safeguarding Officer and Managing Director to follow up with the relevant external agencies, if required.
 UKTD's Safeguarding Procedure will be followed.

-In emergency situations where immediate action is needed to safeguard the health or safety of an individual, the emergency services should be involved, and the incident reported to UKTD's Lead Safeguarding Officer (Lead DSO).
+In emergency situations where immediate action is needed to safeguard the health or safety of an individual, the emergency services should be involved and the incident reported to UKTD's Lead Safeguarding Officer (Lead DSO).